GordCaswell/freacportable/Other/Source/Readme.txt

 user in an INI file next to freacPortable.exe called freacPortable.ini.
 If you are happy with the default options, it is not necessary, though.
 There is an example INI included with this package to get you started.
-To use it, copy AppNamePortable.ini from this directory to freacortable.ini next to freacrtable.exe.
+To use it, copy AppNamePortable.ini from this directory to freacPortable.ini next to freacPortable.exe.
 The options in the INI file are as follows:

    AdditionalParameters=
    DisableSplashScreen=false